Bolivia Expedition Itinerary

 Day 7

-We’ll hike to the glacier terminus (15,750 ft./4800 m).
-This is designed to be an easy day where we will review cramponing techniques, glacier travel, and other skills necessary for the ascent of Pequeño Alpamayo.
-Overnight at Condoriri Base Camp (15,420 ft./4700 m).
+We’ll hike to the glacier terminus (15,900 ft / 4850 m).
+This is designed to be a full day of review of cramponing techniques, glacier travel, and other skills necessary for the ascent of the peaks on our itinerary.
+Overnight at Condoriri Base Camp (15,420 ft / 4700 m).

 Day 8

 This is a rest day in preparation for the attempt of Pequeño Alpamayo the following day.
-We may climb nearby small frozen waterfalls.
-Overnight at Condoriri Base Camp (15,420 ft./4700 m).
+Overnight at Condoriri Base Camp (15,420 ft / 4700 m).

 Day 9

-We will attempt the climb of Pequeño Alpamayo (17,618 ft./5370 m); named for its resemblance to the famed Alpamayo of Peru.
+We will attempt the climb of Pequeño Alpamayo (17,618 ft / 5370 m); named for its resemblance to the famed Alpamayo of Peru.
 This climb follows one of the most aesthetic lines in Bolivia.
-We will climb the same glacier we visited for skills review and continue up to the rounded subsidiary Pico Tarija (17,060 ft./5200 m) before taking in the awesome view of our final objective, a striking sharp snow pyramid.
-In the final portion of the route, we’ll follow the airy exposed ridge to the summit.
-Overnight at Condoriri Base Camp (15,420 ft./4700 m).
+We will climb the same glacier we visited for skills review and continue up to the rounded subsidiary Pico Tarija (17,520 ft / 5340 m) before taking in the awesome view of our final objective, a striking sharp rock and snow pyramid.
+In the final portions of the route, we will navigate sections of 3rd and 4th class rock and steeper snow up to the summit.
+Overnight at Condoriri Base Camp (15,420 ft / 4700 m).

 Day 10

 A leisurely morning hike from the Condoriri Base Camp will bring us back to Rinconada.
+Donkeys will carry our duffels and camp gear.
 From there, our transport will take us back to La Paz for a well deserved rest.
-Overnight at hotel in La Paz (11,810 ft./3600 m).
+Overnight at hotel in La Paz (11,810 ft / 3600 m).

 Day 11